Skip to content

 Visit the Tower of David Museum in the Jerusalem Citadel by Jaffa Gate: 4,000 years of city history, ramparts with panoramic views and a night sound-and-light show.

 Standing just inside Jaffa Gate, the Tower of David is the great stone citadel that has guarded the western entrance to Jerusalem for over two thousand years.
-Today it houses an excellent museum of the city history and offers, from its ramparts, the finest rooftop panorama in the Old City — making it the ideal first stop on a Jerusalem visit.
+Today it houses an excellent, recently rebuilt museum of the city’s history and offers, from its ramparts, the finest rooftop panorama in the Old City — making it the ideal first stop on a Jerusalem visit.

 What the Tower of David is

 Despite its name, the citadel has no direct connection to King David; the association is a later tradition.
-The fortifications you see today are largely medieval (Mamluk and Ottoman), layered on top of earlier defences going back to the Hasmonean and Herodian eras — Herod the Great built three great towers here, one of whose massive bases survives.
-Successive rulers — Romans, Crusaders, Mamluks and Ottomans — fortified the strategic spur, leaving the patchwork of walls, the moat and the slender Ottoman minaret that gives the skyline its familiar silhouette.
+The fortifications you see today are largely medieval (Mamluk and Ottoman), layered on top of earlier defences going back to the Hasmonean and Herodian eras — Herod the Great built three great towers here, one of whose massive bases (the so-called Tower of Phasael) survives.
+Successive rulers — Romans, Crusaders, Mamluks and Ottomans — fortified the strategic spur, leaving the patchwork of walls, the dry moat and the slender Ottoman minaret that gives the skyline its familiar silhouette.

-Since 1989 the citadel has housed the Tower of David Museum (the Museum of the History of Jerusalem), comprehensively renewed in recent years with modern, multimedia galleries.
+Since 1989 the citadel has housed the Tower of David Museum (the Museum of the History of Jerusalem).
+It reopened in 2023 after a major, multi-year renovation that added new galleries, conservation of the ancient structures, lifts, and an expanded entrance plaza.

 What to see